When it comes to plant pots there are lots of choices. And, sometimes, your container choice can affect your plant’s health.

 - Does it fit with your overall garden scheme or your home’s decor?

-Types of Plant Post – A Look at the Pros & Cons
+Types of Plant Pots – A Look at the Pros & Cons

 A quick peek around a garden center gives you an idea of the number of planter choices available.
 However, it’s not only the design you need to consider but also the material the pot is made from.